carvel-dev/carvel/content/kapp-controller/docs/latest/package-authoring.md

 $ mv <path to values.yml> package-contents/config/values.yml
 ```

+([Package bundle format](packaging.md#package-bundle-format) describes purpose of each directory and general recommendations.)

 Once we have configuration figured out let's use `kbld` to record which container images are used:

 ```bash